Anthony Smith (sculptor): Career

 Upon graduating in 2005, he set up a studio in Cambridge and began sculpting full-time, specialising in wildlife and human figure subjects.
 His first major commission came in 2007, when he sculpted a portrait bust of Carl Linnaeus for the Linnean Society of London, commemorating the 300th anniversary of Linnaeus's birth.
 Other commissions soon followed, including a portrait bust of the famous author the James Bond novels, Ian Fleming.

 His first life-sized statue was commissioned for his old Cambridge College in 2009 to commemorate the bicentenary of its most famous alumnus, Charles Darwin.
 Smith was inspired to study zoology after first reading On the Origin of Species at the age of sixteen, and he was keen to depict Darwin as a young man, in contrast to the more common depiction of him as an elderly, bearded gentleman, as he was in later life.
 The life-sized statue was unveiled by Prince Philip, Duke of Edinburgh (then-Chancellor of the University) and was subsequently shortlisted for the Marsh Award for Excellence in Public Sculpture 2009.

 Smith's knowledge and interest in the life and works of Charles Darwin then led to him working on the television documentary series Beagle: In Darwin's wake by the Dutch broadcaster VPRO.
 This involved re-sailing Darwin's famous voyage aboard HMS Beagle, using the Dutch tall ship Stad Amsterdam.
 The voyage began in August 2009 and lasted eight months, with Smith as one of the show's presenters, discussing Darwin as well as the work of HMS Beagle's artist Conrad Martens.

 In 2012 Smith was awarded a Shackleton Scholarship to visit the Falkland Islands as artist in residence, and in 2013 he was invited by the South Georgia Heritage Trust to spend two months on the island of South Georgia as artist in residence.
 The photos and sketches that he made during this period went on to form the basis for his next series of sculptures.

 In 2012 he created the winning design for a new £2 coin for the Royal Mint.
 The coin was issued to commemorate the 350th anniversary of the first minting of the golden guinea coin.
 The new coin went into circulation in the United Kingdom in 2013.

 In 2013 he sculpted a seven-foot tall statue of the 19th century naturalist Alfred Russel Wallace for the Natural History Museum, London.
 This was the first new statue to be commissioned for the museum in more than eighty years.
 It was unveiled by Sir David Attenborough and subsequently shortlisted for the Marsh Award for Excellence in Public Sculpture 2014.

-In addition to his sculpting work, Smith is also an award-winning photographer.
+In addition to his sculpting work, Smith is also a photographer.
 His first book was published in August 2015, and is a visual account of life aboard the Dutch tall ship Stad Amsterdam.